MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-learnmore-iframe-throttling-display.md

 Cross-origin iframes that are `display: none` and non-visible are throttled when rendered cross-process, but not when they're rendered same-process.
 The absence of throttling in same-process scenarios could lead to unpredictable behavior for developers, who might not know the underlying process model used to render the page.
 Also, with this iframe scenario, a malicious actor can probe to see whether a browsing session has site/origin isolation enabled.

 Throttled iframes lose access to `requestAnimationFrame` and `ResizeObserver`, so the different throttling approaches affect web developers.
-This feature standardizes throttling, so it applies to all cross-origin iframes, regardless of whether they are same-process or cross-process.
+This feature standardizes throttling, so it applies to all cross-origin iframes, regardless of whether they're same-process or cross-process.

 > [!NOTE]
 > "non-visible" means a non-zero area frame that's outside the viewport.